Garden waste FAQs

 If you move out of the area, we are sorry but we do not offer refunds.

 What if I lose my sticker?

 If you lose your sticker please contact us on 0345 002 0022 and we will make arrangements for a replacement to be sent to you.
-Unfortunately your bin will not be collected if it does not display a sticker so please get in touch as soon as possible.
+Unfortunately your bin will not be emptied if it does not display a sticker, so please get in touch as soon as possible.

 Back To Top

 I have to use my bin to dispose of leaves that fall from council or neighbours trees, why should I pay?

 If leaves from a nearby tree fall into your garden, as it’s a natural event, it’s your role to dispose of them and legally you can’t require the owner of the tree to dispose of the leaves.